-As adjudicator, she is chairman of the Stellenbosch National Ensemble Competition, and has been on the panel of the Performing Australian Music International Competition in London, as well as the ATKV Muziq.
-As educator, she lectures marimba at Beaulieu Preparatory School and percussion at the Universities of Pretoria and Witwatersrand and is the percussion instructor for the MIAGI Youth Orchestra.
-She has also set all the percussion syllabi for the UNISA Directorate of Music practical examinations.
+As adjudicator, she was chairman of the Stellenbosch National Ensemble Competition (2005 – 2015) and has been on the panel of the Performing Australian Music International Competition in London, ATKV Muziq and the SAMRO Overseas Scholarship.
+As educator, she lectures marimba at Beaulieu Preparatory School and percussion at Afrikaans Hoër Meisieskool (Pretoria).
+She has also set all the percussion syllabi for the University of South Africa Directorate of Music practical examinations.

 Magdalena holds a B Mus (UNISA); performer’s licentiate diplomas (with distinction) from both the Associated Board of the Royal Schools of Music and the University of South Africa and a Postgraduate Diploma (cum laude) from the Tokyo College of Music.

 Magdalena, the only Marimba One™ endorsed artist on the African continent, continues to strive to expand the marimba repertoire by commissioning South African composers and promoting the classical marimba as a full-blown solo instrument.